wkolowski/Type-Theory-Wishlist/README.md

 - First and foremost, learn about the stuff linked to.
 - Think more about how to integrate all this with the language.
 - Split paragraphs into their own sections.

+## Other TODOs

+1. Negative Inductive Types
+  1. Describe `Vec`, but defined as a negative inductive/recursive family.
+  1. In general: describe negative inductive families.
+1: Mixed Inductive-Coinductive Types, represented as a restriction of a coinductive type.
+1. Intersperse the section on subtyping into the main text.
+1. Change Coind-Coind to make sure it understands subtyping.
+1. Rethink once more the subtyping with parameters and indices.
+1. Boom Hierarchy vs Closure Operators for relations.
+1. Combine Overlapping and Order-Independent Patterns and the ordinary pattern matching.